 8. Opt for a Climate-Controlled Storage Unit

-Invest in a climate-controlled self-storage unit to shield your clothing from fluctuating temperatures and humidity.
+Invest in a climate-controlled self-storage unit of an appropriate size to shield your clothing from fluctuating temperatures and humidity.
 Extreme conditions can lead to mold growth, fabric deterioration, and color fading.
 You should also avoid storing clothes in direct sunlight, as prolonged exposure can accelerate color fading and compromise the integrity of natural fibers.

 9. Insure Your Clothing